-iOS 5.1 code may hint at LTE iPhone, 4G FaceTime supportAlex Wagner - Deputy Managing Editor, News Desk
+iOS 5.1 code may hint at LTE iPhone, 4G FaceTime supportAlex Wagner - Editorial Director of News and Content

 Now that Apple has released the new iPad with 4G LTE connectivity, many have speculated that the next iPhone will be next in line for an LTE upgrade.
 We won't know for sure whether or not that's the case until Tim Cook and Co. make it so, but today some information has come out that may support the rumors that an LTE iPhone is in the pipeline.
 Some strings of code have been discovered in iOS 5.1 that refer to 4G calling and FaceTime, like one that reads "4G_ON_CALL_WARNING_DISABLE” = “Disabling 4G will end your phone call.
 Are you sure you want to disable 4G?”.
 Since the iPad doesn't support calls, some believe that this could indicate that an LTE iPhone is in the works.
 Additionally, it's been suggested than the references to 4G calls could point toward an iPhone with Voice over LTE (VoLTE) support, something that no carrier currently supports but will be coming to both MetroPCS and Verizon.